Calibrating the LUX Dark Matter Experiment

 Nuclear recoil calibrations of liquid xenon detectors had typically inferred the energy scale by comparing observed spectra against simulation, or by transferring measurements made in smaller external test setups.
 Both approaches accumulate systematic uncertainty precisely where the dark matter question is most delicate: at the lowest recoil energies.

-The technique developed in this thesis removes simulation from the energy scale.
-A collimated beam of 2.45 MeV mono-energetic neutrons from D-D fusion is directed into the active xenon volume.
-When a single neutron scatters twice inside the TPC, the reconstructed positions of the two interaction vertices determine the scattering angle of the first interaction, and non-relativistic scattering kinematics convert that angle into the recoil energy deposited there; to good approximation, the recoil energy is proportional to one minus the cosine of the scattering angle.
-The energy scale is therefore anchored in kinematics, independent of both simulation and the xenon signal model under calibration.
+The technique developed in this thesis does not use simulation to assign recoil energy to a double-scatter event.
+A collimated beam of quasi-monoenergetic 2.45 MeV neutrons from D-D fusion enters the active xenon volume.
+When one neutron scatters twice inside the TPC, the reconstructed positions of the two interaction vertices determine the outgoing neutron direction after the first scatter.
+Combined with the known incoming beam direction, that gives the lab scattering angle.

 A mono-energetic neutron scattering twice within a dual-phase TPC.
 The reconstructed vertex positions define the scattering angle, which sets the energy of the first recoil.
 (Figure from my Ph.D. thesis.)